Why is Aquatera providing water to the Town of Wembley?

 What happens if I don't pay my bill?

-The Town of Wembley charges a 10% penalty for late-payment.
-If your bill remains unpaid with the Town of Wembley for two consecutive months the outstanding balance is rolled into your property taxes and collected that way.
+The Town of Wembley charged a 10 per cent penalty for late payments.
+If your bill remained unpaid with the Town of Wembley for two consecutive months the outstanding balance is rolled into your property taxes and collected that way.
 Unfortunately, Aquatera is unable to collect unpaid balances this way.

-Aquatera only charges a 3% penalty on late-payments.
+Aquatera only charges a three per cent penalty on late payments.
 If your bill remains unpaid for five weeks after the due date, your water will be disconnected and your account will be charged disconnection/re-connection fees.

 We send out a reminder notice 12 days after your bill due date, which is due 10 days later.
 If payment is still not received, a final notice is delivered on the Wednesday after the reminder notice was due.
 Disconnection will occur the following week if your bill remains unpaid.